halmasieh/MechaCar_Statistical_Analysis/README.md

 1- The initial cost of buying a car versus the quality received.

-2- car fuel consumption on city roads or highways according to the capcity of the car and the number of passenger seats.
+2- Car fuel consumption on city roads or highways according to the capcity of the car and the number of passenger seats.

 3- Horse power, number of cylinders and adaptability in any weather